twobombs/thereminq/README.md

 ### To run ThereminQ as a VirtualCL controller
 #### note: create the underlying directory structure as mentioned in the VCL readme of Qrackmin https://github.com/twobombs/qrackmin#vcl-qrackdocker
-eg: docker run --gpus all --device=/dev/dri:/dev/dri -ti --mount type=bind,source=/var/log/vcl,target=/var/log/vcl --mount type=bind,source=/var/log/qrack,target=/var/log/qrack twobombs/thereminq bash
+eg: docker run --gpus all --device=/dev/dri:/dev/dri -d --mount type=bind,source=/var/log/vcl,target=/var/log/vcl --mount type=bind,source=/var/log/qrack,target=/var/log/qrack twobombs/thereminq:vcl-controller

 ### Tips for Managing high-Qubit and/or high-Node workloads
 - Workloads with full entanglement and/or Quantum simulations that are at or exceed 30+ Qubits